magmukendi/my100daysOfCode.v.2/README.md

 **Thoughts**: I think the project doesn't really have any use cases but I think it was super important to understand the logic behind that.

-**Link to work**: The work can be found [here](https://github.com/LeGrandMAG/freeCodeCamp/tree/master/Intermediate%20Algorithm%20Scripting)
+**Link to work**: The work can be found here:[Intermediate Algorithm Scripting](https://github.com/LeGrandMAG/freeCodeCamp/tree/master/Intermediate%20Algorithm%20Scripting)

 ## Day 71/100 August 15th 2022:

 **Today's Progress**: I revisited Redux.
-Reviewd how to use redux store.
+Reviewed how to use redux store.

 ***Redux action**: A redux action is just an object with type.